Applying for a group standard amendment

 Anyone can apply to have an existing group standard amended.
 Sometimes applications come from within the EPA.

-The decision on a reassessment is made by a sub-group of the HSNO Committee.
+The decision on an amendment application is made by a sub-group of the HSNO Committee.

 Talk to us before you put in your application – we’ll let you know how to go about it and what you need to include.